majianjia/QingStation/doc/anemometer.md

 ### Echo signal and amplifier

-(I rarely touch analog circuit since forever, this definitely does not help with the designing)
+(I rarely touch analog circuit since forever, this definitely does not help with the designing and debugging)

-When a transducer receive a echo, it generates voltage between the two electrodes.
+When a transducer receives an echo, it generates a voltage between the two electrodes.
-The signal first passes through a `4.7k` resistor then a `100nF` capacitor to block DC signal.
+The signal first passes through a `4.7k` resistor then a `100nF` capacitor to block the DC signal.
-Then, it passes through a analog switch (4052, Low Voltage version), before it finally reaches the amplifier.
+Then, it passes through an analog switch (4052, Low Voltage version), before it finally reaches the amplifier.

-Since we use a single rail power supply, the 4052 does not allow negative voltage signal to pass.
+Since we use a single rail power supply, the 4052 does not allow a negative voltage signal to pass.
-Instead, we will charge each channle's `100nF` capacitor to the virtual ground (`1/2 Vreff`) before we start to send the pulses and collect measurement.
+Instead, we will charge each channel's `100nF` capacitor to the virtual ground (`1/2 Vreff`) before we start to send the pulses and collect measurement.
-A small waiting, `10ms`, is needed when channel switched for charging for the stabilize the voltage of the `100nF` cap.
+A small waiting, `5ms`, is needed when the channel switched for charging for stabilizing the voltage of the `100nF` cap.

 #### Amplifiers

-In the amplifier, I use the most common LMV358 dual op amp.
+For the amplifier, I use the most common LMV358 dual op amp.

 In PCB v1.0, only a single-stage amplifier is used to amplify the echo, while the other one is used for generating a low impedance virtual ground.